coachmecoachd/Wing-Man-/README.md

 ## 🔒 Privacy

 Your privacy is paramount.
-All data (profiles, chats) is stored locally on your device using `localStorage`.
+All data (profiles, chats, etc.) is stored locally on your device using your browser's `localStorage`.
+This data is never sent to a server.
 Only the prompt data needed for AI responses is sent to the Google Gemini API.

 ## 📄 License